-- 4.1.3.1.
-Expenditures are normally planned by the IHO Secretariat IHB, based on proposals from the IHO-IOC GEBCO Guiding Committee, together with the three-five-year when the Protocol of Amendments to the Convention come into force) and reviewed with each annual budget.
-Their execution is monitored according to the IHO Financial Regulations (see articles 9 and 12). - 4.1.3.2.
+4.1.3.1.
+Expenditures are normally planned by the IHO Secretariat IHB, based on proposals from the IHO-IOC GEBCO Guiding Committee, together with the three-year" to be replaced with "three year" when the Protocol of Amendments to the Convention come into force) and reviewed with each annual budget.
+Their execution is monitored according to the IHO Financial Regulations (see articles 9 and 12).

+4.1.3.2.
 A specific procedure is being drafted by the GEBCO Guiding Committee.